Jesus: Crucifixion and entombment

-Jesus' crucifixion is described in all four canonical gospels.
+Jesus's crucifixion is described in all four canonical gospels.
 After the trials, Jesus is led to Calvary carrying his cross; the route traditionally thought to have been taken is known as the Via Dolorosa.
 The three Synoptic Gospels indicate that Simon of Cyrene assists him, having been compelled by the Romans to do so.
 In Luke 23:27–28, Jesus tells the women in the multitude of people following him not to weep for him but for themselves and their children.
 At Calvary, Jesus is offered a sponge soaked in a concoction usually offered as a painkiller.
 According to Matthew and Mark, he refuses it.

 The soldiers then crucify Jesus and cast lots for his clothes.
-Above Jesus' head on the cross is Pilate's inscription, "Jesus of Nazareth, the King of the Jews".
+Above Jesus's head on the cross is Pilate's multilingual inscription, "Jesus of Nazareth, the King of the Jews."
 Soldiers and passersby mock him about it.
 Two convicted thieves are crucified along with Jesus.
 In Matthew and Mark, both thieves mock Jesus.
 In Luke, one of them rebukes Jesus, while the other defends him.
 Jesus tells the latter: "today you will be with me in Paradise."
-In John, Mary, the mother of Jesus, and the beloved disciple were at the crucifixion.
-Jesus tells the beloved disciple to take care of his mother.
+The four gospels mention the presence of a group of female disciples of Jesus at the crucifixion.
+In John, Jesus sees his mother Mary and the beloved disciple and tells him to take care of her.

-The Roman soldiers break the two thieves' legs (a procedure designed to hasten death in a crucifixion), but they do not break those of Jesus, as he is already dead (John 19:33).
-In John 19:34, one soldier pierces Jesus' side with a lance, and blood and water flow out.
-In the Synoptics, when Jesus dies, the heavy curtain at the Temple is torn.
+In John 19:33–34, Roman soldiers break the two thieves' legs to hasten their death, but not those of Jesus, as he is already dead.
+Instead, one soldier pierces Jesus's side with a lance, and blood and water flow out.
+The Synoptics report a period of darkness, and the heavy curtain in the Temple is torn when Jesus dies.
 In Matthew 27:51–54, an earthquake breaks open tombs.
 In Matthew and Mark, terrified by the events, a Roman centurion states that Jesus was the Son of God.

-On the same day, Joseph of Arimathea, with Pilate's permission and with Nicodemus's help, removes Jesus' body from the cross, wraps him in a clean cloth, and buries him in his new rock-hewn tomb.
+On the same day, Joseph of Arimathea, with Pilate's permission and with Nicodemus's help, removes Jesus's body from the cross, wraps it in a clean cloth, and buries it in a new rock-hewn tomb.
 In Matthew 27:62–66, on the following day the chief Jewish priests ask Pilate for the tomb to be secured, and with Pilate's permission the priests place seals on the large stone covering the entrance.